 It later appeared that Facebook’s idea was derived from an idea created by other students, Cameron Winklevoss, Tyler Winklevoss, and Divya Narendra.
 The three argued that they have worked on the HarvardConnection (currently known as ConnectU), also a social networking platform.
 However, Mark Zuckerberg quitted and created his own concept.
-The tree sued Mark, and in 2008, the parties came to a settlement of providing 1.2 million shares to each.
+The tree sued Mark, and in 2008, the parties came to a settlement of approximately $65 million.

 Especially short since Facebook’s establishment, Mark Zuckerberg and his friends maintained the platform from their bedroom at the university.
 As Facebook’s popularity increased significantly among Harvard students, Mark Zuckerberg made the platform available to students of other universities, including Stanford University, Yale University, and Columbia University.
 Soon after, numerous other universities and colleges got access to Facebook.